Eretz Israel Museum holds both great temporary exhibitions as well as permanent ones. And today we will enjoy both. But let’s start with basics.

 In the center of the museum, adjacent to the buildings and exhibit spaces, stands Tell Qasile – an ancient archeological mound dating from the 12th century BCE.
 Additional ancient relics, such as mosaics, oil presses, an antique wine press, flour mills, etc. can be found in the gardens surrounding the site.

-In addition to the ten permanent exhibitions and ancient sites, the museum displays about 20 temporary exhibits every year and also conducts symposiums, lectures, and meetings with curators and scholars in various fields.
+In addition to the ten permanent exhibitions and ancient sites, the museum displays about 20 temporary exhibits every year.
+It also conducts symposiums, lectures, and meetings with curators and scholars in various fields.
 The museum site also houses an innovative planetarium, halls of various sizes, lecture rooms and workshops, a cafeteria, and a gift shop.

 Note: unless stated otherwise, all quotes were taken from the official site.